 If I am denied, what can I do to guarantee that my pardon will be granted in the future?

 There is no guarantee that a pardon will be granted.

 If I am denied a pardon, do I have to wait an entire year from the hearing date to re-apply for a pardon?

 Generally, you must wait one (1) year from the date of denial before you can reapply.
 The Board may, at its discretion, specify a longer waiting period.
 If denied, you will receive a denial letter that will tell you when you can reapply and the reasons for the denial.

 If I am granted a pardon, will my application be destroyed?

 Your application will remain on file with the Pardons Board.
-If you are granted a full pardon, the offense(s) will be expunged (erased) from the criminal record database
+If you are granted an Absolute pardon, the offense(s) will be expunged (erased) from the criminal record database